NBISweden/grave/README.md

 - The other method of building pangenome graphs for read mapping uses coverage filtering to remove nodes not found in `x` haplotypes
 - By default the `MiniGraph-Cactus` option `--giraffe` generates a graph filtered to depth 2.
 Coverage support level can be adjusted with the `--filter` option, e.g.: `--giraffe --filter 10`
-- To use a filtered graph with `pan-aDNA`, the parameter `--referenceMode filter` should be set on the command line
+- To use a filtered graph with `pan-aDNA`, the parameter `--graphMode filter` should be set on the command line
 - The clipped, filtered graph (e.g., `graph.d2.gbz`) is used as input to `pan-aDNA`

 ### Samplesheet layout